Asim Munir

-Munir received the Sword of Honour for his performance as a cadet in the Officers Training School (OTS), Mangla.
+During his early military career, he was posted in Saudi Arabia, where he memorised the Quran and became a hafiz.
+He received the Sword of Honour for his performance as a cadet in the Officers Training School (OTS), Mangla.
 He commanded the XXX Corps in Gujranwala from 17 June 2019 to 6 October 2021.
 He served as the 28th Director-General of the ISI until he was replaced by Lieutenant General Faiz Hameed on 16 June 2019.
 On 20 May 2025, Munir was promoted to the rank of Field Marshal for his leadership during the 2025 India–Pakistan conflict, becoming the second-ever person to attain the rank in Pakistan's history after Ayub Khan, and the only field marshal to serve as the Chief of Army Staff simultaneously.

-He is also a recipient of the Hilal-i-Jur'at, Pakistan's second-highest gallantry award.
+Munir is a recipient of the Hilal-e-Jurat, Pakistan's second-highest gallantry award.
+On 4 December 2025, he was appointed the first Chief of Defence Forces (CDF) of the Pakistan Armed Forces.
+The post is a dual-hatted role held concurrently with the COAS, with his tenure as COAS recommencing for a five-year term from the date of the CDF notification.
+Munir's tenure as army chief has included involvement in domestic stability measures, economic initiatives such as the Special Investment Facilitation Council, and regional diplomacy, including mediation efforts during the 2026 Iran war.

 Early life and education

-Munir was born in Rawalpindi, Pakistan in 1968 into a Muslim family, with their roots lying in Jalandhar, Punjab, from where his parents migrated following the 1947 partition of India.
-They moved to Toba Tek Singh before settling down in Rawalpindi's Dheri Hassanabad.
-His father, Syed Sarwar Munir Shah, was the principal of the FG Technical High School, Lalkurti, Rawalpindi and the imam of a mosque, Masjid-al-Quraish, situated in a locality of Dheri Hassanabad, where he often delivered the Friday sermon.
-Munir has two brothers.
+Syed Asim Munir Ahmed Shah was born in Rawalpindi, Punjab, Pakistan in 1968.
+His father was a schoolteacher and also an imam.
 Munir received his early religious education at the Markazi Madrasah Dar-ul-Tajweed.
 He was also a local cricketer, playing as a fast bowler.

 Munir graduated from the JGSDF Camp Takigahara in Japan, the Command and Staff College, Quetta, the Malaysian Armed Forces College, Kuala Lumpur and the National Defence University, Islamabad, where he earned his MPhil in Public Policy and Strategic Security Management.

 Military career

 Munir is from the 17th course of the Officers Training School (OTS) in Mangla and was commissioned into the 23rd Battalion of the Frontier Force Regiment.
 He was also awarded the Sword of Honour upon passing out from the Officers Training School.
 During his early military career, he was posted in Saudi Arabia, where he memorised the Quran and became a hafiz.
 While serving as a brigadier, Munir commanded troops in the Force Command Northern Areas and an infantry brigade in the Northern Areas of Pakistan.

-He was appointed Director-General of Military Intelligence in early 2017.
-He was awarded the Hilal-i-Imtiaz in March 2018.
+He was appointed Director-General of Military Intelligence in 2016.
+He was awarded the Hilal-e-Imtiaz in March 2018.
 Munir was appointed the DG-ISI on 25 October 2018.
-He served in this capacity until 16 June 2019, a tenure of eight months, which was probably one of the shortest in the office.
+He served in this capacity until 16 June 2019, a tenure of eight months.
 He was subsequently appointed as corps commander of XXX Corps.
 From 2021 to November 2022, Lt-General Munir was posted at GHQ as the Quartermaster General of Pakistan Army.